zabbonat/AI-COVID19-interdisciplinarity/README.md

 - Keywords: Team Science, Interdisciplinarity, Artificial Intelligence, COVID-19

 # Project Description
-This project contains a sample of data from CORD-19 concerning AI and COVID-19 with additional information obtained through other databases (Semantic scholar, OpenAlex)
+This project contains a sample of data from CORD-19 concerning AI and COVID-19 with additional information obtained through other databases OpenAlex

 ## Interdisciplinarity metrics